MichaelGW123/PASSCODES/README.md

-# Password Generation and Cracking Potential Comparison
+# Password Analysis with Sequential Structures using Computational Openings for Defensive and Evaluative Security

 ## Overview